 • Generally 40 or more students are in at least their 5th semester.
 Some students have completed the entire program.

-•About half of the students are in the equivalent of Junior High or High School, or are in "post graduate" programs (roughly the equivalent of American junior colleges), or are University students.
+•About half of the students are in the equivalent of junior high or high school, or are in "post graduate" programs (roughly the equivalent of American junior colleges), or are university students.

 • Over the years, many business people, medical and other professionals, and a substantial number of government officials have taken classes at the American Home.

-• Since the beginning of the program in September 1992, a significant number of our students have told us that, thanks in large measure to their improved command of English, they had been promoted--or had found better jobs.
+• Since the beginning of the program in September 1992, a significant number of our employed students have told us that, thanks in large measure to their improved command of English, they had been promoted--or had found better jobs.

 Be sure to check out The American Home English Program: Participant Comments & Observations!

-*Application deadline is March 1st of every year!*
+*Application deadline is April 1st each year!*